falcosecurity/falco-website/content/en/blog/drivers-add-new-distro.md

 }
 ```

 Time to test the changes!
-From the repository root, issue:
+From the repository root, run:
 ```bash
 python -m kernel_crawler.main crawl --distro ArchLinux
 ```